 A passion for the job

-This is an essential quality that a professional personal trainer needs to have, and it is one that you absolutely cannot teach.
+Excitement for the job is an essential quality that a professional personal trainer needs to have, and it is one that you absolutely cannot teach.

 If they are to help their clients, personal trainers need to love what they do so much that they set a good example.
 Personal trainers who rarely practice what they preach will never be the most inspiring for the average client, and they probably will not be fulfilled as a fitness trainer.